 If you’re an early riser, you may wish to have a decent breakfast before you run.
 Eat something like peanut butter and jam on toast, or porridge with a banana, that is easily digestible, with plenty of energy in it, between 6 and 7 am (for a 9 am parkrun start – adjust accordingly for parkruns that start at different times).
 Drink so that you are nicely hydrated and not thirsty.
 Your wee should be clear or a pale yellow colour.

 If you get up a bit later and are cutting it fine before the 9 am start, then you might want a small snack before the run.
 Just bear in mind that eating and drinking too soon before running can result in it bouncing around your stomach and feeling uncomfortable, so eat something you are familiar with and is unlikely to cause you any problems.

 After the run, eat and drink something soon afterwards so that your body can start the recovery process of repairing muscle damage and replenishing your energy stores.

-Experienced runners may be able to get away with no food before a parkrun, but this isn’t recommended unless you have trained your body to have gotten used to it.
+Experienced runners may be able to get away with no food before a parkrun, but this is best done only if you have gotten used to doing so.
 Always make sure you eat something afterwards though.